 The Waste Problem in Japan

-During the 20th century, total amount of waste generated experienced a huge growth due to economic growth and industrialisation.
-35 millions tons of waste was increased in 20 years.
+During the 20th century, the total amount of waste generated experienced huge growth due to economic growth and industrialisation.
+35 million tons of waste was increased in 20 years.
 Meanwhile, many kinds of waste have been generated, including construction waste and manufacturing waste.
 Waste generated by factories derives pollution and seriously damages public health.
 The urban setting also led to high consumption and waste generation.
 The Tokyo 23 wards generate around 3 million tonnes of municipal solid waste each year, around 70% of waste comes from households, while the other 30% comes from the business sector.

 After the 21st century, average daily amount of waste generated per capita and overall garbage generation have been reduced gradually since 2005, following the introduction of recycling laws in the late 20th century.
 However, even with decreasing garbage appearance, remaining capacity of landfill was shortened.
 Currently, Tokyo has only one operating landfill – Central Breakwater Landfill.
 The largest amount in the landfill was incineration residue, followed by municipal waste.
 It has been predicted that this landfill will meet its capacity in around 50 years.